-The Cellular and PCS CDMA networks consist of MSO (Mobile Switching Office), BSC (Base Station Controller), BTS (Base Station Transmission System), , MS (Mobile Station) and AWS (Advanced Wireless Services).
+Switching Office), BSC (Base Station Controller), BTS (Base Station Transmission System), , MS (Mobile Station) and AWS (Advanced Wireless Services).

-\ TSB-74: Protocol between an IS-95A system and ANSI J-STD-008
+TSB-74: Protocol between an IS-95A system and ANSI J-STD-008

-1xRTT system receives twice as many subscribers in the wireless section as IS-95.
+1 xRTT system receives twice as many subscribers in the wireless section as IS-95.
 Its battery life is twice as long as IS-95.
 Highspeed data transmission is also possible.

-The table on the following page lists some major CDMA standards.
+The following table lists some major CDMA standards.